VeysellOZTURK/ecommerce-with-react/README.md

-# Hyper Teknoloji Frontend Case Study
+# Hyper Teknoloji Frontend Case

 This is a responsive e-commerce front-end application built with React and Redux Toolkit, featuring product listing, cart functionality, favorites, and a checkout process with form validation.